-These are also promoted via Religious Education lessons and our programme of Assemblies.
+In addition to the Wellbeing Curriculum these are also promoted via Religious Education lessons and our programme of Assemblies.
 WGS staff are trained through the 'Prevent' programme to challenge opinions or behaviours in school that are contrary to FBV.

 Democracy